Error-331/code_tests/docs/bible/links.md

 He Pays Attention - September 4 (God pays attention to the things on your heart.
 He delights in the things you delight in; God loves it when you share your day with him);

+Grace That Builds - September 5 (The gift of God is that he offers us salvation freely through the power of his grace; That grace also builds us up; it does not tear us down);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;